 The new provisional waiver process allows these applicants to apply for the unlawful presence waiver while still in the United States and before departing for their immigrant visa interview at a US Embassy or Consulate abroad.
 If the waiver is approved the applicant still has to travel to the U.S. Embassy or Consulate abroad to be interviewed for his green card.

 Applicants who are not immediate relatives of US citizens such as brothers or sisters or are spouses or children of Lawful Permanent Residents still have to process their waiver of unlawful presence and their green cards at the U.S. Embassy or Consulate abroad.

-At the present time I am doing a free consultation up to a maximum of one hour for people interested in learning more about the new system and to determine if the applicant qualifies for the under the new waiver system.
+At the present time I am doing a consultation up to a maximum of one hour for people interested in learning more about the new system and to determine if the applicant qualifies for the under the new waiver system.
+My fee is only $50.00 for this service.
 If you are a U.S citizen and your spouse, parent or child who is between 18 and 21 is undocumented please contact me at (805) 844-9343 or by the form.
 Prices will be quoted at the end of the consultation.